CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 julia --project=. -e 'using Pkg; Pkg.instantiate()'
 ```

+The example jobs demonstrate project files for different types of jobs.

+## Parallel computing
+### Environment variables
 Julia has some important [environment variables for parallelization](https://docs.julialang.org/en/v1/manual/environment-variables/#Parallelization).
 Because we use Slurm to reserve resources on Puhti and Mahti, we need to set the `JULIA_CPU_THREADS` and `JULIA_NUM_THREADS` environment variables to the number of reserved CPU cores.
 The Julia module sets these environment variables the value of `--cpus-per-task` option using the `SLURM_CPUS_PER_TASK` environment variable.